 Scientists across the globe are pushing quantum computers forward, trying to arrive at the most powerful quantum computing technology.
 Tech giants, including Google and IBM, are racing for quantum supremacy.

 But why?
 Quantum machines can solve certain problems a billion times faster than classical computers.
-As the demand for powerful processors continue to rise, and tasks become larger in scope and complexity, we will require more effective computational architectures to power solutions.
+As the demand for powerful processors continues to rise and tasks become larger in scope and complexity, we will require more effective computational architectures to power solutions.

 It doesn’t mean that quantum systems will replace today’s computers.
 Instead, they will work alongside classical supercomputers because each has its unique strengths and advantages.